Writopia Brooklyn, Quick Facts

 Who We Are

 Abby Coleman joined Writopia Lab in September 2012.
-She is an MFA candidate in poetry at The New School where she is a poetry editor for LIT magazine.
-She completed her BA in English/Creative Writing from Hendrix College in Arkansas.
-Her poetry and artwork have appeared in The Providence Journal, The Aonian, The New School Collaborative (for which she also created the cover design), and most recently in great weather for MEDIA, and Eleven Eleven.
-She has created two chapbooks, The Heart Machine and Involuntary Rabbits.
-Abby is thrilled to serve as the Brooklyn branch manager and instructor for Writopia Lab.
+She completed her BA in English/Creative Writing from Hendrix College in Arkansas (2011) and her MFA in Poetry from The New School (2014).
+Her poetry and artwork have appeared in The Providence Journal, The Aonian, The New School Collaborative (for which she also created the cover design), and most recently in Pieces of Cake, The NYD Anthology 2014, great weather for MEDIA, and Eleven Eleven.
+She has also created two chapbooks, The Heart Machine and Involuntary Rabbits.
+Abby is thrilled to be working with Writopia.

 Cathleen is the author of two novels for young adults, Slipping (Bloomsbury 2008) and Little Blog on the Prairie (Bloomsbury 2010).
 She holds a BA in American Studies from Barnard College and an MFA in fiction writing from Columbia University.
 Aside from teaching writing to kids, she’s worked as a reporter, a salesperson, a market researcher, a copywriter, a birthday party entertainer, a personal shopper and a research assistant.
 Visit her online at CathleenDavittBell.com.
 She is thrilled to join the Writopia community.
 She has two dogs named Oscar and Oprah.
 Her favorite food is pizza and, strangely, in her thirties, she's developed a great love for playing catch.